lis365b/data_analysis/data_prep_python_cheatsheet.md

 ## Summary

-Hints for preparing data for analysis using Python 3 and Jupyter Notebooks.
+Quick reference for beginners - preparing data for analysis using Python 3 and Jupyter Notebooks.

 Version 1.0